kalejcamto/AI-Business-creatives-tools/README.md

 ### VIDEO CREATION
 - [FLIKI AI](https//:www.fliki.ai) : videos from scratch ai gen
 - [HOURONE.AI](https://www.hourone.ai) : script to video in minutes
+- [PICTORY.AI](https://pictory.ai/) : script to video, articles to video.

+### TRANSCRIPTION
+- [OTTER.AI](https://otter.ai/) Voice to Text, then enter this text to CHATGPT 4. to train it to your tone and styel how you speak to create new content like the way you talk.
+Clone your writing tone and style!

+### VOICE CLONING
+- [11labs io](https://elevenlabs.io/) : When recording your voice, be enthusiastic and be authentically human so the training can have the most human version of your voice.

+### DAY MANAGEMENT
+- [REWIND AI](https://www.rewind.ai/) : Recall information from meetings that you had, summarized the standup meetings, it reminds you what you were doing in the computer and your zoom meetings.
+Speech to Text.
+Text Analysis.
+Never miss a topic from your meetings again.

+### MUSIC CREATION
+- [SUNO AI)(https://app.suno.ai/): Personalized letter and music for your ads.